-Served as nigiri sushi, sashimi, or a luxurious topping, uni is the Japanese name for the edible part of the sea urchin, an ocean delicacy enjoyed in Japan.
+Served as nigiri sushi, sashimi, or a luxurious topping, uni is the Japanese name for the edible part of the sea urchin, an ocean delicacy.
+It’s known for its sweet flavor and custard-like consistency.

 Uni (雲丹) [pronounced ‘oo-nee’] is the Japanese name for the edible parts of sea urchin.
 It comes in various colors, from pale yellow to vivid orange, and tastes like a salty and creamy umami bomb.

-In Japan, it’s eaten as gunkan maki (“battleship roll”), sashimi, or topped over seafood dishes.
-It’s an acquired taste, but its laborious harvest methods and global demand has reflected its high price point.
-Some connoisseurs call uni an aphrodisiac.
+In Japan, it’s a prized ingredient eaten as gunkan maki (軍艦巻き “battleship roll”) sushi with nori seaweed wrapped around sushi rice and topped with uni or other delicate fillings.
+It’s also eaten in sashimi or as a decadent garnish for seafood dishes.
+It’s an acquired taste, but its laborious harvest methods and global demand have reflected its high price point.
+Some connoisseurs call it an aphrodisiac.

 Table of Contents